Longhorn cowfish

-The longhorn cowfish (Lactoria cornuta), also called the horned boxfish, is a species of boxfish from the family Ostraciidae, recognizable by its long horns that protrude from the front of its head, rather like those of a cow or bull.
+The longhorn cowfish (Lactoria cornuta), also called the horned boxfish, is a species of marine ray-finned fish belonging to the family Ostraciidae, the boxfish.
+This species is recognizable by its long horns that protrude from the front of its head, rather like those of a cow or bull.
 They are a resident of the Indo-Pacific region and can grow up to 50 cm long.

 Adults are reef fish, often solitary and territorial, and live around sand or rubble bottom up to a depth of 50 m.
-They are omnivorous, feeding upon benthic algae, various microorganisms, and foraminiferans that it strains from sediments, sponges, polychaete worms from sand flats, mollusks, small crustaceans, and small fish, able to feed on benthic invertebrates by blowing jets of water into the sandy substrate.
+They are omnivorous, feeding upon benthic algae, various microorganisms, and foraminiferans that it strains from sediments, sponges, polychaete worms and from sand flats.
+It also can eat mollusks, small crustaceans, and small fish - it's able to feed on benthic invertebrates by blowing jets of water into the sandy substrate.
 Longhorn cowfish protect the coral reefs they live in by being predators of the invertebrates that destroy the reefs.
 They are also important in the growth and creation of coral reefs for this same reason.

-According to the IUCN, the Longhorn cowfish is categorized as “Not Evaluated”.
-While this may eventually be impacted by aquarium trade, currently there is no concern now.
+Taxonomy

+The longhorn cowfish was first formally described as Ostracion cornutus in the 10th edition of Systema Naturae published in 1758 by Carl Linnaeus with its type locality given as India.
+In 1902 David Starr Jordan and Henry Weed Fowler proposed the subgenus Lactoria within Ostracion and designated O. cornutus as its type species.
+The 5th edition of Fishes of the World classifies this genus within the family Ostraciidae in the suborder Ostracioidea within the order Tetraodontiformes.